Skip to Content

 On my last night in Tromso, I went on one more aurora tour outside the city.
 For more information on the Northern Lights tours, please check the day 2 itinerary above.

-If you are visiting Tromso in winter with the goal of seeing the Northern Lights, you will increase your chances by going aurora hunting every evening, just as I did.
+PRO TIP: If you are visiting Tromso in winter with the goal of seeing the Northern Lights, you will highly increase your chances by going aurora hunting every evening.
+I went on aurora hunting tours every night.

 Tromso Northern Lights